Edit-a-thon

 An edit-a-thon (sometimes written editathon) is an event where some editors of online communities such as Wikipedia, OpenStreetMap (also known as a "mapathon"), and LocalWiki edit and improve a specific topic or type of content.
 The events typically include basic editing training for new editors and may be combined with a more general social meetup.

 The word is a portmanteau of "edit" and "marathon".
 An edit-a-thon can either be "in-person" or online or a blended version of both.
 If it is not in-person, it is usually called a "virtual edit-a-thon" or "online edit-a-thon".

 Locations (in-person events)

 Wikipedia edit-a-thons have taken place at Wikimedia chapter headquarters; accredited educational institutions, including Sonoma State University, Arizona State University, Middlebury College, and the University of Victoria; scientific research institutions such as the Salk Institute for Biological Sciences; and cultural institutions, such as museums or archives.

 Online/remote events

 Several Wikipedia edit-a-thons have been held during the COVID-19 pandemic adhering to social distancing measures.
-These events have been held online using synchronous voice and video chat as well as through asynchronous message boards and forums.
+These events have been held online using synchronous voice and video chat as well as asynchronous text-based platforms and discussion forums.